massimoaria/bibliometrix/README.md

 ```

 D is a large character vector.
-*readFiles* argument contains the name of files downloaded from SCOPUS or ISI WOS website.
+*readFiles* argument contains the name of files downloaded from SCOPUS, Clarivate Analytics WOS, or Cochrane CDSR website.

 The function *readFiles* combines all the text files onto a single large character vector.
 Furthermore, the format is converted into UTF-8.